 How much CIS tax are you owed back?

-HMRC takes 20–30% off your pay before you've counted a single tool, mile or tank of diesel.
-Most subcontractors overpay — check what you're owed in 60 seconds.
+Your contractor takes 20% off your pay before you've counted a single tool, mile or tank of diesel.
+That's an advance towards your tax, not your final bill — and most subcontractors overpay.
+Check what you're owed in 60 seconds.

 - Conservative, accountant-set rules